JorgeV2155/AC-wiFi-controller/README.md

 <br /><br /><br />
 ![App image](assets/images/App_image.png)
 <br /><br /><br />
-The app has been created using expo
+The app has been created using expo.
+Please write me if you have any doubts, problems or suggestions